 Develop embedding networks for downstream applications, fine-tune, and evaluate results.

-The following two work packages span across the entire project duration:
+The following two work packages span throughout the entire project duration:

 Data Management